Medicare for Dummies

 Both Part A and Part B benefits help cover the costs of home health care – Medicare approved services.

 Below is a breakdown of benefits.
 It shows you what Medicare pays.
 You are responsible for the remaining costs unless you have a Medicare Supplement plan to cover these expenses.

 Medicare Part D Benefits

 Medicare Part D is a program that was created to help people lower their prescription drug costs.
 It is administered and sold through private Medicare insurance companies.
 You are not required to get Medicare Part D. However you may incur a late enrollment penalty if you don’t buy a Part D plan when eligible.

 Premiums & Deductibles – Since Medicare Part D is administered by private insurance carriers, the price you’ll pay for coverage will vary significantly.
 Your Part D monthly premium as well as your deductible can be different from plan to plan.

 Your costs will differ as will the copays, coinsurance, and or deductibles.
 Not only that, but the medications covered can also differ as well as their cost.

 We’ve been learning about how Medicare is divided into 3 parts: Medicare Part A B D – but what about Medicare Part C?

 Part C is another great example of how Medicare confuses us with their “letters”.
-Medicare Part C is a type of private Medicare insurance called .
-This type of insurance is usually an or .
-It is not part of .
+Medicare Part C is a type of private Medicare insurance called Medicare Advantage.
+This type of insurance is usually an HMO or PPO.
+It is not part of Original Medicare.

 In other words, Medicare Part C and Medicare Advantage are the same thing – just different names.